jmcook1186/BrightLink/README.md

 ### Remote Sensing

 For the community greening project the remote sensing scripts use Google Earth Engine to calculate the normalised-difference vegetation index for the given area on the given dates.
 This is done using three separate data sources from three different satellites (Landsat, MODIS, Sentinel-2).
 For each dataset, the ndvi is averaged (arithmetic mean) over time and space to give a single value for the ndvi of the region for the given time period.
 The three values (one from each satellite) are each pulled onchain by a chainlink oracle using the weighted mean.
-By default, the three satellites are equally weighted, but the contract owner can update this as necessary (.e.g if the lower resolution of MODIS gives less confidence, if one dataset has mre cloudy images, etc).
+By default, the three satellites are equally weighted, but the contract owner can update this as necessary (.e.g if the lower resolution of MODIS gives less confidence, if one dataset has more cloudy images, etc).

 ## Prerequisites